ldfxxx404/SPlayer-prototype/README.md

 2. Speed up playback (X2)
 3. Volume control

 P.S.
-Functionality will be extended, and the player itself will get a graphical interface.
+Functionality will be extended, and the player itself will get a ~~graphical~~ CLI interface.

 ---